DimmestP/minder-assessment/README.md

 # UK DRI Care Research and Technology Centre Data Engineering Task

 Python code for the technical assessment for the role of Data Engineer on the Minder project.
+The task to predict whether a house has multiple occupents or just one according to motion sensor data set across rooms of the house.

 ## Getting started